jonnonz1/nz-statute-book/acts/public/2013/mines-rescue-act-2013.md

 (3) An authorised person exercising powers under this section in respect of a place must identify himself or herself as an authorised person—
   (a) before or on entry to the place; and
   (b) whenever reasonably required to do so by the apparent occupier after entry.
+(4) In this section, authorised person means a person who is authorised by the chief executive of WorkSafe to exercise the powers conferred by this section.

 ### 14 Offences
 (1) Subsection (2) applies to—